How to Start the Keto Diet (Keto Tips for Beginners)

-Why I Started The Keto Diet and Tips on How to Start the Keto Diet Naturally
+Why I Started the Keto Diet

-After a stressful 4th quarter (it’s a busy time for us bloggers!), I found myself completely depleted with extra pounds packed on to my midsection.
+After a stressful time in my life, I found myself completely depleted with extra pounds packed on to my midsection.
 I knew without a doubt that I was back in that food coma… that cloudy state of mind… the tired, uncreative, unmotivated yuck.
 I knew it was time to get back on track.

 I spent nearly two days researching information about the Keto way of life.
-I knew what ketosis was (Ketosis is when your body burns fat for energy instead of sugar/carbs), but I couldn’t understand why people would need to eat a diet of high fat foods in order to put their body into a state of ketosis.
+I learned what ketosis was (Ketosis is when your body burns fat for energy instead of sugar/carbs), but I couldn’t understand why people would need to eat a diet of high-fat foods in order to put their body into a state of ketosis.

 How the Keto Diet Works

-There is a LOT of info online about how this keto diet works (I hate the word diet by the way).
+There is a LOT of info online about how the keto diet works (I hate the word diet by the way).
 But to give you the most basic version, if you’re practicing the Keto diet (keto is short for ketosis) you consume foods that are lower in carbs (I aim for 20 carbs per day), medium in protein, and a high in fat.

 Mindset Shift: Fat is Fuel

 Now, keep in mind that fats that are high in sugar will NOT work.
 You need fats that are low carb.
 This diet will be BAD if you eat a lot of fat but don’t cut down on your carbs.
 You’ve got to jump all the way in.
 And it’s not as difficult as you may think.

-Top 5 Reasons to do the Ketogenic Diet:
+Top 5 Reasons to do the Ketogenic Diet